spelunky-fyi/overlunky/docs/script-api.md

 ### [`set_interval`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_interval)
 #### Params: `function cb, int frames`
 #### Returns: `int` unique id for the callback to be used in [clear_callback](#clear_callback).
-Add per level callback function to be called every `frames` game frames.
+Add per level callback function to be called every `frames` engine frames.
 Timer is paused on pause and cleared on level transition.
 ### [`set_timeout`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_timeout)
 #### Params: `function cb, int frames`
 #### Returns: `int` unique id for the callback to be used in [clear_callback](#clear_callback).
-Add per level callback function to be called after `frames` frames.
+Add per level callback function to be called after `frames` engine frames.
 Timer is paused on pause and cleared on level transition.
 ### [`set_global_interval`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_global_interval)
 #### Params: `function cb, int frames`
 #### Returns: `int` unique id for the callback to be used in [clear_callback](#clear_callback).
-Add global callback function to be called every `frames` frames.
+Add global callback function to be called every `frames` engine frames.
 This timer is never paused or cleared.
 ### [`set_global_timeout`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_global_timeout)
 #### Params: `function cb, int frames`
 #### Returns: `int` unique id for the callback to be used in [clear_callback](#clear_callback).
-Add global callback function to be called after `frames` frames.
+Add global callback function to be called after `frames` engine frames.
 This timer is never paused or cleared.
 ### [`set_callback`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_callback)
 #### Params: `function cb, int screen`
 #### Returns: `int` unique id for the callback to be used in [clear_callback](#clear_callback).